 Visit the Academic Calendar on The HUB website to learn about registration dates, class start dates, add/drop deadlines, exam dates and more.

-Course modality designations will be reflected in the spring schedule (posted on November 9).These designations indicate the different attendance options for each course and have been chosen to fit both the pedagogy of the class and the needs of remote and in-person students.
+CMU's course modality designations indicate the different attendance options for each course and have been chosen to fit both the pedagogy of the class and the needs of remote and in-person students.

 This can include sections designated for students who are seeking in-person options including courses that are attended by in-person and remote students concurrently, sections targeted toward in-person students and a rotation of class attendance.